Cirencester History

 For details of the Arms of Cirencester, click here

-Cirencester has many fine examples of historic mosaics, including the one below which can be found near the Brewery Arts in the centre of Cirencester.
+Cirencester has many fine examples of historic mosaics, including this one built as a replica of the ancient relic found on Beeches Road in 1971, which can be found in Brewery Court, near the Brewery Arts in the centre of Cirencester.
+This version was replaced in 2024 after many years of wear and tear!

 As you can see from the sign on the right, the replica mosaic represents the design of a hare on the 4th